redwoodjs/redwood/docs/docs/background-jobs.md

 #### `logger`

-The logger object for all internal logging of the job system itself.
-You can use this same logger in the `perform()` function of your job (by referencing `jobs.logger`) and then all of your log message will be aggregated together.
+The logger object for all internal logging of the job system itself and will fall back to `console` if you don't set it.

 #### `workers`